Jenna Forster’s mother had a hand in the senior’s voter registration process — literally.

 The instructor was referring to registertovote.ca.gov, where students who are also eligible to get their driver’s licenses can go online and start their civic engagement.
 Besides inputting their home address, applicants must also submit a California driver’s license if they have one or the last four digits of their Social Security number, according to the website.

-They must also choose a political party preference or “none.”
+They must also choose a political party or select “none.”

-Once students turn 18, like with Forster, they are all set to fill out a ballot for the first time, which, according to the register to vote website, the state will put in the mail.
+Once students turn 18, like with Forster, they are all set to fill out a ballot for the first time, which, according to the register to vote website, the state will send to applicants in the mail.

 VOTING EARLY OR IN PERSON?